pulp/pulpcore/staging_docs/dev/learn/architecture/app-layout.md

-In order to use django-related tools with the Pulp Platform, the platform must be installed, and the `DJANGO_SETTINGS_MODULE` environment var must be set to {mod}`pulpcore.app.settings`.
+In order to use django-related tools with the Pulp Platform, the platform must be installed, and the `DJANGO_SETTINGS_MODULE` environment var must be set to `pulpcore.app.settings`.

 ### pulpcore.app.urls

-This module contains the API {data}`~pulpcore.app.urls.root_router`, and is where all non-API views (should we ever write any) are mapped to URLs.
+This module contains the API `pulpcore.app.urls.root_router`, and is where all non-API views (should we ever write any) are mapped to URLs.

 ### pulpcore.app.models

-All models are contained in {mod}`pulpcore.app.models`.
+All models are contained in `pulpcore.app.models`.

 The Platform models are all importable directly from the `pulpcore.app.models` namespace.
-All Pulp models should subclass {mod}`pulpcore.app.models.Model`, or one of its subclasses.
+All Pulp models should subclass `pulpcore.app.models.Model`, or one of its subclasses.

 !!! note
     All models must exist in the pulpcore.app.models namespace in order to be recognized by Django and included in the Django ORM.

 #### Master/Detail Models